 EaseUS produces a strong lineup of data utilities that are both powerful enough to meet the needs of IT professionals and easy enough to use for everyone else.
 During this review, we’ll be examining its data recovery solution, Data Recovery Wizard.

 Available for both Windows and Mac, EaseUS Data Recovery Wizard will help you recover both accidentally deleted files and files erased by programs.
 It can also be used access non-mounting, raw or corrupted partitions.
-Advanced users will appreciate its ability to recover data from servers, RAID storage and damaged optical media.
+Advanced users will appreciate its ability to recover data from servers and RAID storage, as well.

 Overall, the user experience stands as one of the best of any recovery utility we reviewed, ranking it near the top of our 2017 roundup for best data recovery software.

-Unfortunately, the service lacks one major function, preventing it from beating Stellar Phoenix or Prosoft Engineering as the best all-around recovery tool: it can’t scan your full hard drive, only partitions.
+Unfortunately, the service lacks one major function, preventing it from beating Stellar or Prosoft Engineering (read our Prosoft Engineering Data Rescue review) as the best all-around recovery tool: it can’t scan your full hard drive, only partitions.
 We’ll look at the implications of this later on in this review.

 We’ll also examine EaseUS’s otherwise strong feature set, interface, performance and support network.